 - 1. Develop an Assessment tool for a child with learning disability in the given area - 2.
-Prepare teacher made test for functional assessment of a given child with ID/ Autism - 3.
-Prepare a screening tool for children with ADHD
+Prepare a transition plan from school to college for an LD Child - 3.
+Read a life skill curriculum and reflect upon it - 4.
+Study a screening tool for children with Autism Spectrum Disorder.
+Use it with three children and submit report.